 Looking to spice up your next date night or perhaps you need a unique venue to hold your next dinner party, or special celebration?
-Private kitchens may just be the thing for you.
+One of the best private kitchens in Hong Kong may just be the thing for you.
 Usually spread via word of mouth, these unique secret venues offer a chance to dine in somewhat unusual and surprising settings.

 If you want a change from the Island, check out Olive Leaf private kitchen.
 Ayelet Idan caters the most amazingly delicious and unique vegetarian Middle Eastern food in Pak Kok (on Lamma Island).
 It’s hard to believe that all the wonderful dishes on offer are cooked in her humble kitchen.
 Inviting you into her home, Aylet’s food is colourful, vibrant and definitely won’t leave you hungry!
 Make sure you save room for dessert!
 Ayelet also offers cooking classes, social dining and catering events.
 Guests are welcome to BYOB, with no corkage charges.

 Fancy dinner on a boat?
 Moored at Aberdeen Typhoon Shelter, Kea’s kitchen has been serving up Thai inspired food in this unique setting since 2012.
 Kea cooks up beautifully fresh Thai food and can adjust the spice to your liking.
 She also makes a mean mango sticky rice for dessert!

 Located conveniently in Kennedy town, family style traditional Catalan food is at the heart of Comilonas.
 During the meal, host Lluis will talk you through each dish and how to drink wine from a porró!
 Passionate about food and Barcelona, the menu comprises of six tasting dishes, followed by salad, paella and finally a dessert.
 BYOB with no corkage, or let Cormilonas suggest some Catalan wines.